New England Journal of Medicine July 16, 2020

 Endpoint

-Key result: Dual antiplatelet therapy with clopidogrel and aspirin significantly reduced the risk of stroke compared to aspirin alone.
+Key result: Dual therapy with clopidogrel and aspirin significantly reduced the risk of recurrent stroke without increasing major bleeding compared to aspirin alone.

 2016